Reports and findings

 report download TV segment

-The ABC wrongly reports that 'this survey of more then 1,000 people was conducted by the Foundation for Alcohol Research and Education.'
-Whilst the report was prepared by 'fare', it is based on a survey they commissioned from 'Pure Profile', an on-line survey company that pays people to complete on-line surveys. (company site) (However, reading reviews from participants you get the idea receiving actual payment can be difficult.) (link) (link)
+The ABC wrongly reports that 'this survey of more then 1,000 people was conducted by the Foundation for Alcohol Research and Education': the report was prepared by 'FARE', but it was based on a survey they commissioned from 'Pure Profile', an on-line survey company that pays people to complete on-line surveys. (company site) (However, reading reviews from participants you get the idea receiving actual payment can be difficult.) (link) (link)

-Once someone signs up to do surveys (for money) they routinely are asked to update their 'profile' with numerous details of their life, and I presume preferences.
-This is where perhaps, the 'cutting-edge technology' kicks in.
-Because participants can only participate in a survey they choose from a list of surveys that they are offered.
-So there seems to have been a selection filter applied before a particular person is offered to participate in a particular survey.
+Once someone signs up to do surveys (for money) they routinely are asked to update their 'profile' with numerous details of their life, (and I presume opinions).
+This is where perhaps, the 'cutting-edge technology' kicks in, because participants can only participate in a survey they choose from a list of surveys that are offered to them.
+So there is a selection filter applied before a particular person is offered to participate in a particular survey.

 The 'Report' released by 'FARE' makes no mention of a selection process.
 It just says that they 'commissioned Pure Profile to conduct polling of Australians.'